close2/nebenuhr/README.md

 * 3 4.5V in series for the H-Bridge

 i wanted to make it easy for the owner of the clock to find out, why the clock stopped working.
-Pushing a button (INT0) will measure those voltages (or rather the divided voltage) and turn on corresponding LEDs if the voltage seems high enough.
+Pushing a button (INT0) will compare those voltages (or rather the divided voltages) to 1.1V and turn on corresponding LEDs if the voltage seems high enough.

+This was by far the most work.  *Don't do it.*

+Either really remove the code, or connect 1MΩ to VCC on the check battery pin.

+The difficulties:

+- the voltage divider for the voltages should only be powered when the button is pressed.
+  I added Mosfets to only connect the voltage dividers to ground during measurements.
+- the HBridge/ Nebenuhr voltage is to high for the atmega → simply not connecting to GND would result in 15+V to one of the atmega pins.
+I finally simply added an solid state relay.
+- Pressing the check battery button should wake the atmega and the button therefore connects the atmega pin to GND when pressed.
+  This means that I can not use the button to power the voltage divider.
+To measure the atmega voltage I used another pin to power the atmega voltage divider.

 ## libcl